mashfiq-rayhan/Quadro-App/README.md

 # Service api

+Collecting workspace informationHere’s a concise description you can add to your README:

+> Quadro App is a modern SaaS platform designed to help businesses digitize their operations.
+Built with Node.js, Express, TypeScript, and MongoDB, it offers robust authentication, user management, subscription plans, business info management, and real-time features via WebSockets.
+The app integrates with AWS for storage, supports OAuth with Google, and provides a modular, scalable architecture for rapid feature development and deployment.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.